 Tooling / Molds

-Tooling Quotes: Five Tips to Help Get It Right
+Injection Molding Quotes: 5 Tips to Help Get Tooling Right

-Engineers can design one- or multi-cavity molds, keeping in mind the trade-offs.
-Fewer cavities results in higher part costs, but the total cost is less and maintenance is easier.
-Multiple cavities equate to more expense, but it can also speed production.
-A host of factors influence the decision, such as the annual volume of the program and so on.
-Make sure the molder is more than willing to thoroughly discuss recommendations to help reach the right decision.
+Engineers can design one- or multi-cavity tools, and there are trade-offs with each.
+Fewer cavities results in higher part costs, but the overall tooling cost is less and maintenance is easier.
+Multiple cavities equate to a higher tooling expense, but a multi-cavity tool can also speed production.

 Tooling Audits & Evaluations: How Molders Help OEMs Gauge Health of Assets